gabe0815/brew-o-matic/README.md

 To show list of available recipes, click on refresh.
 ![UI recipe tab][recipeTab]

-A recipe is a sequence of temperature setpoints and durations, indicating how long a certain temperature should be held until the next step in the sequence is performed.
+A recipe is a sequence of temperature setpoint and duration, indicating how long a certain temperature should be held until the next step in the sequence is performed.

 A recipe contains the following parameters: